 * The need for privacy and confidentially of personnel/labor relations issues should be considered through the effective location and configuration of work stations or placement of quiet rooms.

+Refer to definitions section below.

+SPACE PLANNING DEFINITIONS

+CF Conventional Furniture: Freestanding furniture used to make up a workstation, whether in both traditional and open office design settings.

+MSF Modular Systems Furniture: System of interconnecting acoustical panels and hang- on components used to make up a workstation.
+Used in open office design and private offices.

-One person, individual, hard wall constructed office for classifications indicated.
-The RESD staff is available to work with agencies to prepare justifications for exceptions to these standards.
+Private One person, individual, hard wall constructed office for classifications indicated.
+If an agency requests a private office for a classification not indicated on the table, the RESD staff will work with the agency to find an alternative design solution for that classification.
+If an alternative design cannot be found, the agency will need to justify in writing the need for a private space.

+Open Office design with a minimum of private offices.
+Emphasizes flexibility of reconfiguration, uses MSF.

-Hard wall constructed office with two or more persons sharing the working area.
+Group Hard wall constructed office with two or more persons sharing the working area.
 Used with compatible work functions.

 Throughout the design process, RESD Space Planners shall work with the client to establish allocations of personal and programmatic storage and file space for each employee as appropriate to the selected strategies.

-DIVISIONREAL PROPERTY
+For Alternative Office Strategies refer to SAM 1321.15